-This demonstration illustrates how I recreate my original impression of a scene from a photograph and a small sketch.
+This demonstration illustrates how I recreated my original impression of a scene from a photograph and a small sketch.
 In this instance, many years have passed, but that is not an obstacle.
 I can look at the photo I took and realize what qualities in the image are not there.
 The photo is for detail and general light and color only.
 The purpose of this demonstration is not so much to show watercolor strokes or techniques, but to show how I recapture inspiration and build a successful painting.

 My palette colors are laid out like a color wheel—from warm to cool to make things easy.
 In its simplest form, I use a split-primary system of a warm and cool of each primary color.
 Two reds, two yellows, two blues, plus the earth colors of Yellow Ochre, Burnt Sienna and Burnt Umber.
 For speed, on large sheets of paper, I often add pre-mixed secondaries like Sap Green or Viridian or a Violet.
 Some paintings require extra special colors, so those are in there also, but may not be needed.
 For very dark passages I like to use Prussian Blue mixed either warm or cool.
 I always like to try new colors.
 I don’t want my palette to be too predictable, so lately I have been using Indian Yellow.
 You can see the effect of that color in this painting right off the bat.
-The most important thing about watercolor is to buy the very best professional grade colors, or our efforts will not produce good results.
+The most important thing about watercolor is to buy the very best professional grade colors, or all the efforts will not produce good results.
 Student grade is a waste of time and money.
 Same goes for paper.

 When it comes to brushes, I also buy professional equipment.
 I store my brushes in a strong but lightweight Monaco Silver Brush case as shown.
 I like this type of case because the brushes I use most often are out on the left and held snug by elastic bands, while my other spares and special-use brushes are in the zippered side.
 On the right of that is my clutch pencil, kneaded eraser, Siberian squirrel-hair mop, sea sponge and a very fine, sharp Kafka #6 liner with its own plastic retainer.
 For my main go-to brushes, I love the Richeson synthetic series 9000, size 20.
 I keep two of those at the ready.
 After those, Richeson 1”, 3/4” and 1/2” flats, a Royal Langnickel 1” oval sky wash, a Loew-Cornell series 7020 round, size 14 and a Richeson series 7000 round, size 12, complete my regular set.
 I try new types of brushes all the time, but it is rare when one exceeds the performance of these.
 For in-depth information about watercolor brushes, see: Watercolor Brushes - The Real 411.